igor47/blog/posts/climate-week-2025.md

 I was curious to hear how both panelists thought about the effectiveness of their philanthropy.
 For metrics and data oriented people, it can be difficult to think through contributions whose effects might not be evident for decades.
 Newman mentioned that he generally attempts to establish his grantees are experts, and then defers to their expertise.
-He mentioned a useful heuristic of "do they want to get off the phone with me to get back to work", vs "are they focused on developing relationships with donors like me".
+He mentioned a useful heuristic of "do they want to get off the phone with me to get back to work", vs "are they more focused on developing relationships with donors like me".

 ## Impact Investing